 If all these business travel arrangements are not made correctly, it can lead to negative results.
 For example, if travel managers have failed to book a suitable hotel, it hampers the employee’s state of mind.
 Employees can also end up going late to the business meeting if the business travel arrangements are improper.
 This can cost companies a fortune.

-Therefore, here are a few essential parameters travel managers must keep in mind while making business travel arrangements for employees:
+Therefore, follow these 12 essential parameters that every travel managers must keep in mind while making business travel arrangements for employees:

 As a travel manager, you want to be good at making travel arrangements for a business trip.
 Hence, you must research as much as possible while planning business travel for your employees, whether a familiar destination or a new one.
 This includes knowing every detail about the place, such as food, weather conditions, modes of transport, location and safety of the hotel, and distance from the hotel to the airport.
 To avoid unnecessary risks, it is also crucial to be aware of the political situation, ongoing crisis, and civil unrest.